From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

+As in APV, ContextWM pretrains a latent video prediction model without action labels.
+The key modification is a context pathway---extracted from a separately sampled reference frame---that absorbs time-invariant appearance information, allowing the recurrent latent state to concentrate more on temporal evolution.
+This factorization is intended to make the pretrained world model less sensitive to appearance variation when transferred across scenes and domains.

-For downstream control, ContextWM follows the same stacked design as APV: an action-conditioned latent dynamics model is added on top of the pretrained backbone and optimized with DreamerV2-style model-based RL~\citep{DreamerV2_2022}.
-By improving robustness of the pretrained latent representation to appearance variation, ContextWM aims to make world-model initialization from action-free video more reliable under domain shift.
+Downstream control follows the same boundary-case pattern as APV: an action-conditioned latent dynamics model, reward/value functions, and a policy are learned through DreamerV2-style model-based RL~\citep{DreamerV2_2022} on top of the video-pretrained state space.
+Thus, ContextWM does not introduce a direct action predictor; it improves the reliability of latent world-model initialization from action-free video, while retaining the same dependence on model-based RL grounding and latent-rollout planning.

 \paragraph{Takeaways for latent-state world models.} As boundary cases within the direct video--action section, APV and ContextWM use action-free video to initialize a latent state space for model-based RL rather than to directly supervise an action predictor.
 This shift makes long-horizon reasoning and replanning explicit through imagined rollouts in latent space, but it also introduces additional assumptions (latent state sufficiency and reward/value modeling) and typically relies on online interaction for grounding.
 ContextWM further highlights that for in-the-wild video, separating static context from dynamics can improve the transferability of video-pretrained world models under appearance and environment shift.
 Consistent with Table~\ref{tab:direct-video-action-capabilities}, these methods differ from the demo-grounded policies above in how actions are grounded (online RL interaction rather than supervised action prediction), which in turn changes the failure modes and modeling assumptions.